hi-covid-convo/hi-covid-convo.github.io/index.md

 ```

 # Community Feedback
+Current users who reviewed the deployed site found that the chatbot would provide an answer for a different question.
+To fix the problem, we adjusted the training phrases so the chatbot would provide the correct answer.
+Other common suggestions we received were:
+* Make the links provided by the chatbot clickable
+* Include a popup button for the chatbot that can be accessed on any page
+* Add in ability to answer financial / unemployment questions
+* Using photos for the general knowledge page would be more interesting

-We're interested in your experience using the application and would love to receive feedback.
-If you're interested in helping us improve the app, please take a few minutes to fill out [this form](https://forms.gle/Z9ALwHkicNkG6KU9A).
+We're interested in your experience and would love to receive more feedback for future development of the application.
+If you're interested in helping, please take a few minutes to fill out [this form](https://forms.gle/Z9ALwHkicNkG6KU9A).

 # Development History